maryam-khan-dev/react-native-website/website/contributing/contributing-overview.md

 2. **Reviewing pull requests for the docs.**

    Reviewing [documentation updates](https://github.com/facebook/react-native-website/pulls) can be as simple as checking for spelling and grammar.
-   If you encounter situations that can be explained better in the docs, click **Edit** at the top of most docs pages to get started with your own contribution.
+   If you encounter situations that can be explained better in the docs, click **Edit this page** at the bottom left of most docs pages to get started with your own contribution.

 3. **Help people write test plans.**